onestardao/WFGY/Avatar/docs/README.md

 This page is the main hub for the WFGY 5.0 Avatar docs layer.

 Primary mission:
-1. Present docs as the operational layer of Avatar.
+1. Present Docs as the operational layer of Avatar.
 2. Make startup, reading, tuning, and recovery guidance easy to find without forcing readers into the heaviest theory first.
-3. Keep docs practical, route-aware, and GitHub-readable.
+3. Keep Docs practical, route-aware, and GitHub-readable.
-4. Show clear next steps for different user intents without replacing research or eval.
+4. Show clear next steps for different reader intents without replacing Research or Eval.
-5. Prevent docs from becoming either a shallow product clone or a fake theory substitute.
+5. Prevent Docs from becoming either a shallow product clone or a fake theory substitute.

 Reader intent routing:
 1. If the reader wants to start quickly, route to Quickstart and Boot Commands.